darkfeline/dantalian/doc/quickstart.rst

     preparations before using.

 hitagiFS is a tag-based "soft filesystem".
 It provides a wrapper interface to the underlying filesystem.
-It requires hard links, and expects to be on one device/partition (can't hard link across devices or partitions), and expects to be in a constant location (don't move around).
+It requires hard links and expects to be on one device/partition (can't hard link across devices or partitions).

 Installing is as easy as::